raydelvecchio/SwiftAI-v2/README.md

 # preprocess.py
 Methods and classes used to generate PyTorch dataset from our generated corpus.

+# ERRORS and FIXES
+* model.forward() input cannot be a Tensor
+  * Had to convert input and labels to Long datatype before passing into model.forward()
+* CUDA Not Working, receiving `philox_cuda_state for an unexpected CUDA generator used during capture.
+In regions captured by CUDA graphs, you may only use the default CUDA RNG generator on the device that's current when capture begins.
+If you need a non-default (user-supplied) generator, or a generator on another device, please file an issue` error when calling forward pass in train loop
+  * Could try running on CPU instead?
+Or look up how to properly set up CUDA?
+  * Could it be the tokens we added that's throwing this off?

 # TODOs:
 * in our dataset, we could get mask for what we padded to our sentence?
 * Train model with metrics to track progress (loss, accuracy, BLEU)